platiumsecnet/psnNIDS/psnIDS_features.md

 - Automaticaly update rules for newest security cases from trursted and experienced sources

-- Automatically extract attached files, metadata around context of events to validate

 3. Detect unknown attack by analysis-driven NIDS

 - Using DPI to discover and extract asset, session, transaction data of over 3000 applications in home, office, industrial control enviroments: Web services, VoIP, Instant message and chat, gaming, streaming, mobile, file transferring, remote access, industrial control protocols.
 This feature allows to find threat embbeded in normal protocols

+- Automatically capture files as they pass through your network and automatically pass them to a sandbox or a file share for antivirus scanning

 4. Powerful analysis framework